 (b) [Organizational change.]
-A broker-dealer or investment adviser may change its form of organization or state of incorporation or organization, by filing an amendment to its registration if the change does not involve a material change in its financial condition or management.
-The amendment becomes effective when filed or upon a date designated by the registrant in its filing.
-The new organization is a successor to the original registrant for the
+A broker-dealer or investment adviser that changes its form of organization or State of incorporation or organization may continue its registration by filing an amendment to its registration if the change does not involve a material change in its financial condition or management.
+The amendment becomes effective when filed or on a date designated by the registrant in its filing.
+The new organization is a successor to the original registrant for the purposes of this [Act].
+If there is a material change in financial condition or management, the broker-dealer or investment adviser shall file a new application for registration.
+A predecessor registered under this [Act] shall stop conducting its securities business other than winding down transactions and shall file for withdrawal of broker-dealer or investment adviser registration within 45 days after filing its amendment to effect succession.

-1 purposes of this [Act].
-If there is a material change in financial condition or management, the 2 broker-dealer or investment adviser shall file a new application for registration.
-Any predecessor 3 registered under this [Act] shall stop conducting its securities business other than winding down 4 transactions and shall file for withdrawal of broker-dealer or investment adviser registration 5 within 45 days after filing its amendment to effect succession.
-6 (c) [Name change.]
-A broker-dealer or investment adviser may change its name by 7 amendment to its registration.
-The amendment becomes effective when filed or upon a date 8 designated by the registrant.
-9 (d) [Change of control.]
-A change of control of a broker-dealer or investment adviser 10 may be made in accordance with a rule or order under this [Act].
-11 Proposed Comments 12 Prior Provisions: 1956 Act Section 202(c); RUSA 210.
-13 1 C-4: 400: 14 15 1.
-Section 408 is intended to avoid unnecessary interruptions of business by specifying 16 procedures for a successor broker-dealer or investment adviser; a broker-dealer or investment adviser that changes its form of organization or name; or, in accordance with a rule or order 17 adopted under this Act when there has been a change of control of a broker-dealer or investment 18 adviser.
-19 auvisci.
-20 2.
-There is no filing fee under Section 407.
-21 2.
-There is no ming fee under section 40%.
-22 23 24 SECTION 408.
-TERMINATION OF EMPLOYMENT OR ASSOCIATION OF 25 AGENTS AND INVESTMENT ADVISER REPRESENTATIVE AND TRANSFER OF 26 EMPLOYMENT OR ASSOCIATION.
-27 (a) [Notice of Termination.]
-If an agent registered under this [Act] terminates employment 28 by or association with a broker-dealer or issuer, or if an investment adviser representative terminates employment by or association with an investment adviser or federal covered investment adviser, or if either registrant terminates activities that require registration as an agent or investment adviser representative, the broker-dealer, investment adviser, or federal covered investment adviser shall promptly file a notice of termination.
-If the registrant learns that the broker-dealer, issuer, investment adviser, or federal covered investment adviser has not filed the notice, the registrant may do so.
+(c) [Name change.]
+A broker-dealer or investment adviser that changes its name may continue its registration by filing an amendment to its registration.
+The amendment becomes effective when filed or on a date designated by the registrant.

+(d) [Change of control.]
+A change of control of a broker-dealer or investment adviser may be made in accordance with a rule adopted or order issued under this [Act].

+Prior Provisions: 1956 Act Section 202(c); RUSA 210.

+1. Section 407 is intended to avoid unnecessary interruptions of business by specifying procedures for a successor broker-dealer or investment adviser; a broker-dealer or investment adviser to maintain its registration if it changes its form of organization or name; or, in accordance with a rule or order adopted under this Act, a change of control of a broker-dealer or investment adviser.

+2. There is no filing fee under Section 407.

+SECTION 408.
+TERMINATION OF EMPLOYMENT OR ASSOCIATION OF AGENT AND INVESTMENT ADVISER REPRESENTATIVE AND TRANSFER OF EMPLOYMENT OR ASSOCIATION.